Pack the snacks, update Google maps and download your Spotify playlists, because it's road trip time.

 Beach babes will also be pleased to hear that there are many opportunities to go swimming or catch a wave at one of the world-class surfing spots off Caves Road.

-Three to four hours of driving will get you to Cape Leeuwin Lighthouse and mainland Australia’s south-western tip.
-Here, the Indian and Southern Oceans meet, and literally mark the end of your journey.
+About an hour and a half of driving will get you to Cape Leeuwin Lighthouse and mainland Australia’s south-western tip.
+Here, the Indian and Southern Oceans meet and literally mark the end of your journey.

 Karijini National Park

-Who the frick decided that the journey was more important that the destination, anyway?
-Umm yeah, nah.
+Who the frick decided that the journey was more important than the destination, anyway?

 Because while the three-day, 1400-ish km drive from Perth to Karijini National Park is pretty (the most popular route is through New Norcia, Wongan Hills, Dalwallinu and Meekatharra*), let’s not kid ourselves.
 It’s all about the feels you get when you finally arrive.